Scroojalix/Capstone-Project-P004285Eng/README.md

 python3 silver_comparison_experiment.py
 ```

-## Running Gazebo Test Simulation
+## Running Gazebo Simulation

-For all following steps, ensure you are in the correct working directory, using `cd GazeboTestSim/`

-In a ROS terminal, launch the gazebo simulation.
-A gazebo window should appear.
+In a ROS terminal, build the project using
 ```
-gz sim test_sim.sdf
+colcon build
 ```

-In a separate ROS terminal, launch the ROS Gazebo Bridge.
-May need to make shell script executable using `chmod +x launch_bridge.sh`, however this only needs to be run the first time you launch the program.
+Source the project files
 ```
-./launch_bridge.sh
+source install/setup.bash
 ```

-In a third ROS terminal, launch the python script
+Run the simulation.
 ```
-python3 test_script.py
+ros2 launch gazebo_test test_sim_launch.py
 ```

+Ensure to press the play button on the Gazebo window that appears.